Liability Only Car Insurance: Is Minimum Coverage Enough?

 • Lenders won't accept it — full coverage required for financed/leased cars

 If someone hits your car and flees the scene, or a hailstorm dents your hood, liability-only leaves you paying out of pocket.
-That's why understanding the difference between liability car insurance vs. full coverage is so critical before choosing your policy.
+That's why understanding the difference between liability vs. full coverage is so critical before choosing your policy.

 Leased or Financed Vehicle?

 If you're still making payments on your car, your lender requires full coverage.
 Dropping to liability-only on a financed or leased vehicle violates your loan agreement and could result in forced-placed insurance at a much higher cost.
+Learn more about liability-only car insurance and when full coverage is required.

 Farmers logo